intermine/im-docs/docs/get-started/tutorial/index.rst

 .. code-block:: bash

+  # load FASTA source
-  $ ./gradlew integrate -Psource=malaria-chromosome-fasta --stacktrace
+  ~/git/biotestmine $ ./gradlew integrate -Psource=malaria-chromosome-fasta --stacktrace

 This has integrated the chromosome objects with those already in the database.
 In the next step we will look at how this data integration works.